Møn: Attractions

 Another attraction close to the cliffs is Liselund, the romantic summer residence erected in the 1790s by French nobleman Antoine de Bosc de la Calmette for his wife, Lise.
 The miniature thatched palace and grounds were designed by Andreas Kirkerup, one of the foremost landscape architects of the times.
 A larger house was constructed in the park in 1887 by Baron Fritz Rosenkrantz, which is now a hotel.
 The park is open to the public and includes the original thatched manor house, Swiss cottage, Chinese tea house and Norwegian log cabin.
 Calmette was also responsible for the park at Marienborg, to the west of Stege.

 At the north-western corner of Møn is a narrow bridge to the island of Nyord.
 The small village on the island has a number of quaint cottages and farmhouses as well as a unique octagonal church and a small harbour.
 Nyord is an important habitat for geese, ducks and other wading birds.
 There is a bird-watching tower for the use of visitors.

 The islands of Møn and Nyord were designated a Dark Sky Park in 2017 by The International Dark Sky Association, as the first place in Scandinavia.
-The Dark Sky Park Møn & Nyord has become a popular attraction for European and domestic tourists looking to escape the ever increasing light pollution in urban areas.
-Authorised tour guides help visitors enjoy the night sky and the nocturnal environment.
+The Dark Sky Park Møn & Nyord isn't affected by light pollution as much as urban areas.